Automatic backups with one-click restore.

 Sole Proprietors outside of the U.K. can qualify for both OV and EV certificates.
 However, Sole Proprietors located in the United Kingdom or UK Partnerships cannot qualify for EV certificates, but are eligible for OV certificates, with additional documentation required.

-A Certificate Authority (CA) is the company that actually issues the SSL certificates.
-Symantec, Thawte, GeoTrust, RapidSSL, and Comodo are all CAs, for example.
-We are a reseller of these CAs, meaning that we are able to offer the exact same certificate that you would get from buying direct, but at much lower prices.
+A Certificate Authority (CA) is a trusted entity that issues SSL certificates.
+Companies like DigiCert and Sectigo are examples of CAs that are globally established.
+We are a recognized reseller of these CAs, which means that we are able to offer the exact certificate you would get from buying them directly, but at much lower prices.
 We are hooked up to the API of these CAs, which is how we are able to offer the exact same products.
 Because we buy in bulk, we are able to offer them at the significant discounts that you see.
-We also offer dedicated SSL support for every certificate we offer and can help walk you through the entire process, from purchasing to generation to issuance to installation and more.
+We also offer dedicated SSL support and can help walk you through the entire process, from purchasing to generation to issuance to installation and more.

 An SSL certificate warranty covers any damages that you may incur as a result of a data breach or hack that was caused due to a flaw in the certificate.
 The warranties range in value, which means that the higher value certificates come with more extensive warranties.